History of the Takumakai Daito-ryu Aiki-jujutsu

 The Takumakai (琢磨会) is one of the major Daito-ryu Aiki-jujutsu organizations aiming to propagate the teachings of Takeda Sokaku Sensei.
-The Takumakai was formed by the students of both Takuma Hisa Sensei, the only practitioner to have received his Menkyo Kaiden certificate from Takeda Sokaku, and of Nakatsu Heizaburo Sensei, himself a student of both Takeda and Takuma Sensei.
+The Takumakai was formed by the students of Takuma Hisa Sensei and Nakatsu Heizaburo Sensei, who were both direct students of Takeda Sokaku and Ueshiba Morihei.

 Takuma Hisa Sensei

 Takuma Hisa (久 琢磨, c.1895 – October 31, 1980) was born in Sakihama, Kochi prefecture on the South island of Shikoku.
 Since childhood and while at Kobe University, Takuma had been a one of the top Kansai Sumo fighters.
 Takuma started training under Ueshiba Morihei Sensei while he was working as Director of General Affairs at the Osaka Asahi Shinbun (newspaper).
 Ueshiba Sensei had been asked by the newspaper to teach martial arts to its main office in order to increase the safety of its staff who was often target of attacks by right-wing activists.
 The art taught by Ueshiba Morihei was coined “Asahi-ryu Jujutsu” even though he had at that time already setup the Kobukan dojo in Tokyo.

 Video of a demonstration of Ueshiba Morihei at the Asahi News Dojo.
 Takuma Hisa is the one delivering the speech at the beginning of the film.